JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

-survives in two places: the `--coarse` CLI path, and as the **mini-sweep** run on an attributed hotspot (streamsoc: fft attributed 3x → `Isolated coarse sweep of hotspot: fft_2pt_pipeline_no_handshake` → met 129 MHz in isolation with 2 cuts → locked with IO regs).
+survives in two places: the `--coarse` CLI path, and as the **mini-sweep** run on an attributed hotspot (streamsoc: fft attributed 3x → `Isolated coarse sweep of hotspot: fft_2pt_pipeline_no_handshake` → met 129 MHz in isolation with 2 cuts → locked interior plus a parent-dataflow boundary policy).

 **Attribution is approximate by design.** Post-synthesis names below the top-level MAIN are mangled differently by every tool, and keep/dont_touch